loldercheater3/installer/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the (LICENSE).
 You may use, copy, and modify it, as long as the copyright notice is included.